Acute Bell's Palsy

-Bell’s Palsy is among the most common causes of facial paralysis; 20-30 People per 100,000 population develop it each year.
+Bell’s Palsy is the most common cause of facial paralysis; 20-30 People per 100,000 population develop it each year.
 In typical cases, people either wake up with one side of their face not working, or they notice weakness developing on one side of their face over the course of hours, or up to three days.
-The weakness occurs all the way from the forehead, down into the lower lip and neck.
+The weakness occurs in the the forehead, eye, cheek, and lip.
 It is common for people to have changes in taste, sensitivity to loud noises, and some dull pain behind or around the ear.
-While it’s cause is not entirely proven, most data point to reactivation of Herpes Simplex virus, an extremely common virus that essentially all adults carry.
-The virus is usually contracted in early childhood, and stays dormant within the cranial nerves.
-The virus gets “activated” by a triggering event: stress, fatigue, immunosuppression, or acquiring another illness.
+While it’s cause is not entirely proven, most data point to reactivation of Herpes Simplex virus.
+This rather common virus is usually acquired in early childhood, and stays dormant within the cranial nerves.
+The virus gets “activated” by a triggering event such as: stress, fatigue, immunosuppression, or acquiring another illness.

-Approximately 70% of patients who develop Bell’s palsy recover completely, with absolutely no discernible sequelae.
-Most clinicians agree that steroids hasten resolution of the condition, and improve the overall outcome.
+Approximately 70% of people who develop Bell’s palsy recover completely.
+Most clinicians agree that steroids speed up, and improve the overall outcome.
 There is more controversy surrounding whether antiviral medications also help, but in general the data point to valacyclovir as having a modest benefit to overall recovery.
 There have also been many studies which have tried to establish whether surgery can help in Bell’s Palsy.
 Specifically, some surgeons believe that drilling the bone away from the channel through which the facial nerve travels, will give it more room to heal, and decrease any external pressure that creates more nerve damage.
 Like many therapies in medicine, the effect of this particular surgery, called facial nerve decompression, has been tricky to fully establish, with some studies showing that the operation benefits people, and other studies showing no benefit.